SONAR-LLM: Autoregressive Transformer that Thinks in Sentence Embeddings and Speaks in Tokens: Results

 \section{Results}

-We trained large language models (LLMs) of four different scales (39 M, 100 M, 300 M, 600 M, and 900 M parameters) for four epochs each, using the Llama 3 architecture on the \textsc{TinyStories} dataset~\cite{ts2023}.
-Each run was conducted on a server equipped with up to 8 NVIDIA A100 GPUs (80GB).
+We trained large language models (LLMs) of five different scales (39~M, 100~M, 300~M, 600~M, and 900~M parameters) for four epochs each, using the Llama 3 architecture on the \textsc{TinyStories} dataset~\cite{ts2023}.
+Each run was conducted on a server equipped with up to 8 NVIDIA A100 GPUs (80~GB).
 When reporting model sizes for LLMs, we included the embedding matrices in the parameter list, as these were fully trained.
 We also trained SONAR-LLM, MSE-based LCM, and diffusion-based LCM.
 For SONAR-LLM and MSE-based LCM models, we used the same architecture configurations as their LLM counterparts, but excluded the embedding and decoder parameters from training.
-As a result, these models contain fewer trainable parameters: 11 M, 34 M, 170 M, 450 M, and 700 M, respectively, having the same depth and width.
-For consistency, we refer to model sizes (39 M – 900 M) based on the full LLM configurations, even when the number of trainable parameters is smaller.
+As a result, these models contain fewer trainable parameters: 11~M, 34~M, 170~M, 450~M, and 700~M, respectively, having the same depth and width.
+For consistency, we refer to model sizes (39~M – 900~M) based on the full LLM configurations, even when the number of trainable parameters is smaller.

 For the diffusion-based LCM, we employed the two-tower architecture from the original paper.
 Both LCM versions were trained using the official implementation provided by the authors~\cite{lcm2024}.

+For each model configuration, we performed three independent training runs with three different random seeds, and report results averaged across these runs.

 All models were trained using a cosine learning rate scheduler.
 We experimented with two learning rates: $5\times10^{-4}$ and $1\times10^{-3}$.
 Based on validation loss performance, we found $1\times10^{-3}$ to be optimal for SONAR-LLM, while the other models (LLM, MSE-based LCM, and diffusion-based LCM) performed better with a learning rate of $5\times10^{-4}$.